 - Ordinary Disease of Life (mold exposure, hearing loss, carpal tunnel syndrome) – 2 years after receiving a diagnosis or 5 years after the last date of exposure, whichever occurs first

 - Other Occupational Disease – 2 years after receiving a diagnosis or 5 years after the last date of exposure, whichever occurs first

 Filing a Claim

-The first step in filing a claim for workers’ compensation is for the employee to notify his or her employer, then file a claim with the Virginia Workers’ Compensation Commission by completing a Claim for Benefits Form.
+The first step in filing a claim for workers’ compensation is for the employee to notify his or her employer, then file a claim with the Virginia Workers’ Compensation Commission by completing a Claim Form.
 The form may be submitted in person, or by fax, mail, or Webfile.
 It is also wise to talk to a Virginia workers’ compensation attorney when filing a claim.